What is myopia?

-Nearsightedness, or myopia, as it is medically termed, is a vision condition in which near objects are generally seen clearly, but distant objects are blurred and do not come into focus.
+Myopia, or nearsightedness or shortsightedness, is a vision condition in which near objects are generally seen clearly, but distant objects are blurred and do not come into focus.
 Myopia is a term that comes from a Greek word meaning "closed eyes."
 Myopia is not a disease, nor does it mean that you have "bad eyes."
 It simply refers to a variation in the shape of your eyeball.
 The degree of variation determines whether or not you will need corrective eyewear.

 Nearsightedness is a very common vision condition that affects nearly 30 percent of the American population.

-Myopia is often suspected when a teacher notices a child squinting to see a blackboard or a child performs poorly during a routine eye screening.
+Myopia is often suspected when a parent teacher notices a child squinting to see a blackboard or an object in the distance.
+Sometimes children will be seen sitting closer to television sets to see more clearly.
+A child may also perform poorly during a routine eye screening.
 Further examination by our optometrists will reveal the degree of the problem.

 A comprehensive eye examination by our optometrists will confirm the diagnosis of myopia.
 When problems are suspected, it is important that the child has a comprehensive eye health examination to determine the nature of the problem and to rule out serious eye diseases.
 When vision conditions are treated properly, the child will enjoy the best possible sight.

 Corrective concave (minus power) lenses in the form of glasses or contact lenses are prescribed to help focus light more precisely on the retina, where a clear image will be formed.
 Depending on the degree of myopia, glasses or contact lenses may be needed all of the time for clear vision.
 If the degree of impairment is slight, corrective lenses may be needed only for activities that require distance vision, such as driving, watching TV, or in sports requiring fine vision.